norapeach/w20_ITC115/README.md

 # w20_ITC115
 First Java programs

+### 3/09 campusEventTicketing package: Inheritance & Abstract class
+Ticket.java represents an abstract class for a generic ticket that is implemented with the ticket subclasses WalkupTicket, AdvanceTicket with subclass StudentAdvanceTicket.

+TicketingMain.java runs a simple test of the classes with polymorphic code that outputs the respective toString() calls to the console.

 ### 3/09 ch8 product_example: Product class
 ProductMain.java runs tests instantializing objects from the Product.java class and outputs the Product object data to the console, formatted with the Product.toString() method.